potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 ```

 The `output` attribute specifies the top-level folder where all scripts and
-results are stored.
+results will be stored.

 ### Machine Elements

-The `runscript` element can contain any number of the `machine` elements:
+The `runscript` element can contain any number of `machine` elements:

 ```xml
 <machine name="hpc" cpu="24x8xE5520@2.27GHz" memory="24GB"/>
 ```

-The attributes are as follows:
+The attributes are:

-- The `name` attribute identifies the machine.
-- The `cpu` attribute describes the CPU of the machine.
+- `name`: Identifies the machine.
+- `cpu`: Describes the machine's CPU.
-- The `memory` attribute describes the available memory of the machine.
+- `memory`: Describes the available memory.

 !!! info
     The `cpu` and `memory` attributes are for informational purposes only.

 ### Folder Structure

-When running the `gen` subcommand with a runscript, a folder structure is created.
+When running the `gen` subcommand with a runscript, the following folder
+structure is created:

 ```text
 <output>